 Feel free to vary the fish and shellfish and use what your family likes.
 Serve this casserole with hot cooked rice or noodles.

-- 1 cup scallops, bay or cut up sea scallops
+1 cup bay or sea scallops, cut into pieces

 Butter a 1 1/2 to 2-quart baking dish.

-Melt butter in saucepan over medium-low heat.
+Melt butter in a saucepan over medium-low heat.
 Add the flour to the butter and cook, stirring, for 2 minutes.
 Gradually stir the milk into the flour and butter roux.
-Cook, stirring constantly, until thickened.
+Cook, stirring constantly until thickened.